wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

 ```
 >Replace `<APP_NAME>` with the name you chose above for your Function App.
 Make sure you're in the root directory of the local function project (`AcmeSubProject`) when running the above command

-As when running locally, the command should output a URL, that you can copy into a browser to test out your Azure Function.
+As when running locally, the command should output a URL.
+You can use this URL in Postman to send a request to the function (don't forget to send the JSON object, as before!).

 Now that you have your Azure Function setup, you can have a look at the resources you have created in the Azure Portal, by logging into https://portal.azure.com/ and selecting 'All Resources' from the menu in the top left corner.

 ### Step 3 - Load testing Azure Function

 To test whether moving to a new cloud-based, elastic, serverless environment has improved performance when under load we should repeat the load testing we did with BlazeMeter, but this time using the URL for the Azure Function app you have just created.
+When setting the URL, you will also have to remember to pass in the JSON object your request is now expecting.

 Hopefully, you should see three things: